 - ability to witness the shredding process

-Similarly, the following statements by ADD, Inc. customers illustrate commonly held concerns about off-site shredding:
+Similarly, the following statements by American Document Destruction, Inc. customers illustrate commonly held concerns about off-site document shredding companies:

 - “I don’t want my documents to leave my premises for security reasons.”